 How we test audiophile headphones

 Our approach to testing audiophile headphones is grounded in objectivity and first-hand experience.
-We utilize a combination of technical measurements and real-world listening experiences to evaluate each pair’s performance, comfort, durability, and value.
+We use a combination of technical measurements and real-world listening experiences to evaluate each pair’s performance, comfort, durability, and value.
 Technical assessments include analyzing frequency response, isolation, distortion levels, and impedance to ensure accurate reproduction of sound as intended by the original recordings.
 For a detailed breakdown of our testing methodology, visit our in-depth guide to how we test and learn more about the importance of why we test.

 How we choose the best audiophile headphones